 How to create a budget calendar

-So you’ve decided you want to set up a budget calendar.
+So you’ve decided you want to set up a budget calendar because of its advantages for your budget.
 How do you actually get started?
 There are plenty of decisions to be made, such as whether you’ll go paper or digital, and what goals you’ll include on your calendar.

 Budget calendar options